top of page

 Experienced roofing contractors in Wisconsin can adapt to cold-weather installations using:

-• Synthetic underlayments designed for flexibility and traction in freezing temps
+• Synthetic underlayment designed for flexibility and traction in freezing temps

 • Cold-weather-rated shingles that are less prone to cracking